psychemedia/storytelling-notes/brother_jucundus.md

 In York were two religious houses — S. Mary's Abbey and S. Leonard's Priory — so close together that their walls abutted.
 The magnificent ruins of S. Mary's Abbey Church, the heavy fragments of the Priory Church of S. Leonard's, now stand in the gardens of the Botanical Society, and resound no longer to the sound of psalmody, but to the strains of the band playing marches, waltzes, and overtures.

 At the close of the fifteenth century, before the Dissolution was thought of, there lived, and fasted, and prayed in S. Leonard's Priory a fat monk named Brother Jucundus.
 He had not been long in the house.
-He had joined the order in a fit of headache and remorse, after heavy pota- tions on the occasion of the installation of a new Lord Mayor, and it is possible — probable, I suspect — that he somewhat regretted his precipitancy.
+He had joined the order in a fit of headache and remorse, after heavy potations on the occasion of the installation of a new Lord Mayor, and it is possible — probable, I suspect — that he somewhat regretted his precipitancy.
 Yet there was no escape.
 The irrevocable vows were on him; for life he was bound to eat only vegetables and bread, drink very small beer, and sleep only six hours in the night.

 Convivial songs floated through his mind when he ought to have been chanting the Psalms of David, and the flavour of old sack rose upon his palate when he looked dolefully down at dinner-time into his mug of "swipes."